Keizahemmanuel7/health-supplements-shop-privacy-policy/README.md

 ---

+14. HEALTH DISCLAIMER

+Health Supplements Shop provides access to health supplements, wellness products, nutritional products, educational materials, and related information available through the Digistore24 platform.

+The information, products, descriptions, recommendations, reviews, statements, and content available through the app are provided for informational and educational purposes only.

+Health Supplements Shop does not provide medical advice, diagnosis, treatment, healthcare services, emergency services, or professional medical consultations.

+Nothing contained within the app should be interpreted as medical advice or used as a substitute for consultation with a qualified healthcare professional.

+The products and information accessible through the app are not intended to:

+- Diagnose any disease or medical condition
+- Treat any disease or medical condition
+- Cure any disease or medical condition
+- Prevent any disease or medical condition
+- Replace professional medical advice
+- Replace consultation with licensed healthcare professionals

+Users should always seek advice from a qualified physician, pharmacist, nutritionist, or other licensed healthcare professional before:

+- Starting any supplement program
+- Changing dietary practices
+- Beginning a fitness or wellness regimen
+- Using any health-related product
+- Combining supplements with medications
+- Making decisions regarding medical treatment

+Individual results may vary from person to person.

+No guarantees are made regarding the effectiveness, suitability, safety, or outcomes of any supplement or wellness product offered through the Digistore24 platform.

+If you are pregnant, nursing, taking medication, have allergies, have a pre-existing medical condition, or are receiving medical treatment, you should consult a qualified healthcare professional before using any supplement or wellness product.

+In case of a medical emergency, users should immediately contact emergency medical services or a qualified healthcare provider.

+Health Supplements Shop and its developer make no representations or warranties regarding medical outcomes resulting from the use of products or information accessed through the app.

+Any reliance on information, recommendations, or products accessed through the app is solely at the user's own risk.

+---

-14. CHILDREN'S PRIVACY
+15. CHILDREN'S PRIVACY

 Health Supplements Shop is intended for users who are at least 18 years old.

 The app is not directed toward children under the age of 13.

 We do not knowingly collect personal information from children under 13.

 If we become aware that such information has been provided, reasonable steps will be taken to facilitate its removal.

 Parents or guardians who believe a child has submitted personal information may contact us.

 ---

-15. GOOGLE PLAY COMPLIANCE STATEMENT
+16. GOOGLE PLAY COMPLIANCE STATEMENT

 Health Supplements Shop is designed to comply with applicable Google Play Developer Program Policies, including requirements relating to: